Two Megaupload co-defendants end decade-long legal fight, admit guilt

 The maximum possible punishment for the crimes, according to court documents, is 10 years' prison.

-Prosecutors for the United States continue to seek extradition for co-defendant Kim Dotcom.
-An extradition effort against a fourth man, Finn Batato, was dropped last year after a life-threatening cancer diagnosis.
+Prosecutors for the United States continue to seek extradition for Dotcom.
+An extradition effort against Batato was dropped last year after a cancer diagnosis.
+He died earlier this month.

 Read More